harsh-99/MoveHack/README.md

 # Instructions for Running the code

-Put all the testing images in a folder named test.
+Put all the testing images in a folder named test (the image file name should not contain white space).

 Command for testing:
 `